Skip to main content

 Release-aware retry

-Missing items skipped with not yet released or post-release grace (Nh) get one immediate retry on a later cycle once the release-timing gate clears, even when the normal missing cooldown has not fully elapsed.
+With the default hot retry window of 0, missing items skipped with not yet released or post-release grace (Nh) get one immediate retry on a later cycle once the release-timing gate clears, even when the normal missing cooldown has not fully elapsed.
 After that one retry, normal missing cooldown applies again.

 Cutoff and upgrade passes do not use this early retry.
 They always wait for their full cooldown.